 - Butterfly of Death and Rebirth: His kimono is covered in golden butterflies and the symbolism is perfectly in-line with his radical intentions.

-- The Chessmaster: He's managed to turn his small but dangerous organisation into a major player in the great scheme of things through the acquisition and manipulation of new allies, to the point where he's managed to ally himself with the Shogun-to-be Nobunobu, putting him almost right at the center of Bakufu.
+- The Chessmaster: He has managed to turn his small but dangerous organisation into a major player in the great scheme of things through the acquisition and manipulation of new allies, to the point where he allies himself with Shogun-to-be Nobunobu, putting him almost right at the center of Bakufu.
 Unfortunately he gets outplayed right before a checkmate by the Tendoshu, who give the title of shogun to Nobunobu in exchange for becoming their puppet, backstabbing Takasugi and putting him in a coma.

 - The Comically Serious: Plays the role in flashbacks and made fun of for it in the present.